-The first and most important step you can take on your job search journey is to get your mind in a good place.
+The first and most important step you can take on your job search journey is to get your mind to a good place.
 You can have a fantastic resume and an unbelievable network of contacts.
-You may even be in a field that is hot with plenty of competition among employers for talent.
-None of these matters if your attitude is clouded by fear, low self-esteem, bitterness, impatience and a host of other negative feelings.
-These feelings will manifest themselves in low activity levels and ineffective interactions with your network or employers.
-These will only serve to sabotage you getting a better job faster.
+You may even be in a field that is hot, with plenty of competition among employers for talent.
+None of these matters if fear, low self-esteem, bitterness, impatience, and a host of other negative feelings cloud your attitude.
+These feelings will manifest themselves at low activity levels and through ineffective interactions with your network or employers.
+They will only sabotage you from getting a better job faster.

-So what’s the key to getting to a better mental place?
+So, what’s the key to getting to a better mental place?
 Overcoming Fear, Confusion, and Bitterness.

 If you are feeling this way now, please slow down a little and don’t make any big decisions.
-In Lessons 4 and 5 we are going to see how you can recapture your mojo by knowing what you’re great at and how to talk about it in a way that doesn’t sound like bragging.
+In Lessons 4 and 5, we are going to see how you can recapture your mojo by knowing what you’re great at and how to talk about it in a way that doesn’t sound like bragging.
 You will move from paralyzed to energized.

-Confusion is rooted in not knowing what to do.
-You could have all the motivation in the world but if you’re unclear on the process and steps you should (and shouldn’t) be taking, that can lead to a lot of wasted time and energy on things that aren’t going to help you get a better job faster.
+Confusion is a mental state rooted in not knowing what to do.
+You could have all the motivation in the world but if you’re unclear on the process and steps you should (and shouldn’t) take, you can waste time and energy on things that aren’t going to help you get a better job faster.
 Having a map of how to get from Point A to Point B is absolutely vital to minimizing the time you’re in job transition.

 As Nelson Mandela said, the only person you’re hurting is yourself.
 If you need to vent, grieve, cry–whatever it is you need to do, do it.
-Just do it BEFORE you start meeting with people.
+Just do it BEFORE you start meeting with other people.
 Letting go of the past and focusing on what’s in front of you is the only route to take.